kasbah.jpg (6568 bytes) Northwest Africa 2977

 Specimens available for sale:

 Each specimen comes complete with a certificate of authenticity and an ID card.
-Each specimen also comes packaged in a plastic display box which suspends the specimen between two membranes as shown - membranebox.jpg (27540 bytes)
+Each specimen also comes packaged in a plastic display box from which the specimen can easily be removed as shown. -

 Click Images to enlarge: All photos and text are copyright and may not be used without permission.